ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 - starting interaction with the end user facilitated by the client software, such as a redirection or user code
 - challenging the client instance through a challenge-response mechanism
 - requesting that the client instance present specific additional information, such as a user's credential or an assertion
-- contacting a RO through an out-of-band mechanism, such as a push notification
+- contacting an RO through an out-of-band mechanism, such as a push notification
 - contacting an auxiliary software process through an out-of-band mechanism, such as querying a digital wallet

 The authorization and consent gathering process in GNAP is left deliberately flexible to allow for a